habedi/multi-vector-hnsw/README.md

 ### Features

 * Simple and extendable API for multi-vector indexing and search
-* low-latency, configurable, and thread-safe HNSW implementation
+* Low-latency, configurable, and thread-safe HNSW implementation
 * Built-in support for cosine, (squared) Euclidean, and dot product distances
 * Bulk inserts and soft delete support
 * Save and load support for persisting indexes to disk
 * Fast distance calculations using SIMD instructions via Java Vector API
 * Compatible with Java 17 and later

-> [!IMPORTANT]
-> This project is in its early stages of development, so breaking changes are expected to occur.

 ---